actualbudget/actual/docs/tour/accounts.md

 ## Working on selected transactions

-When you select transactions to the right of the account balance, you'll see the balance of the selected transactions to the right of the account's balance.
+You can select transactions by clicking on the checkbox - just to the left of the date field.
+When transactions are selected, you'll see the balance of the selected transactions to the right of the account's balance.

 The number of selected transactions is shown in the red box.
 If you click on this dropdown, you can perform various commands on these transactions.